 Our previous blog discussed monitoring for certification.
 Today we address monitoring for qualification.
-Learn more about the difference by downloading our paper Choosing the Most Suitable Particle Sample Point Locations in the Cleanroom.
+Learn more about the difference by downloading this paper from the experts at Particle Measuring Systems (PMS) Choosing the Most Suitable Particle Sample Point Locations in the Cleanroom.

 The qualification phase considers the risks to the quality of the finished product.
 Each activity must be considered and measured.
 With the example of the filling line, let us consider the accumulator table at the exit of the sterilizer tunnel.
 The risk is that glassware (vials/bottles) are exposed to the open environment and operator.
 Therefore, contamination can fall into clean vials/bottles prior to filling.
 Operator intervention and the shifting of glassware cause turbulent air movement on the table, impacting contamination risk to the exposed vials/bottles.
 Therefore, it is an area of contamination risk, and the following actions should be taken: